pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 <br>

-### What we've got as an "extra-gift" from the grouping?
+### What we've got as an "extra-🎁"  from the grouping?

 Knowing how categories fell into groups give us information that -in some cases- is good to report.
 Each category between the group will share similar behavior -in terms of representativeness and prediction power-.